Janaverl/array-sort/README.md

 | 4th: 4    | 5         | ```9```       |  ```1```      | ```10```      | **```5```**   | **4**         |
 | result    | not sorted! redo! | ```9```       |  ```1```      | ```10```      | ```5```       | ```4```       |

-The correct way random should go in this example, in order to be sorted is like that:
+To end up with a correctly ordered list, the shuffling should go exactly like this:

 | el        | random            | 10            | 5             | 9             | 4             | 1             |
 | ---       | ---               | ---           | ---           | ---           |     ---       | ---           |